PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 	* Automatically uses theme for colors
 	* Automatically used when running on Trinket
 	* Can specify using them by using set_options, a Titlebar element, or parameters in Window creation
-	* Documentation is coming soonish
+	* Documentation is coming soon
 	* Demo exists showing how to use (it's enough that you won't need a Cookbook / detailed docs to add it to your own program)
 	* Changes include adding a 16x16 pixel version of the PySimpleGUI icon
 	* popups - If custom titlebar is set using set_options (and is thus globally applied) then popups will use the custom titlebar
 * MASSIVE number of changes to docstrings so that PyCharm again works correctly.
 All Unions had to be changed to use "|" instead
-* Internal functions added to check what OS is being used rather than having os.platform checks all over thee place
+* Internal functions added to check what OS is being used rather than having os.platform checks all over the place
 * Element.Visible removed.
 Element.visible property returns current visibility state for element
 	* This is a read-only property
 * Added dummy Element.update method so that PyCharm doesn't complain about a missing method